sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 One extremely effective way to communicate KPIs to stakeholders is Tableau.
 Tableau allows data analysts to communicate findings in a clear, visually appealing, and interactive format.
 This is done through dashboards.
 Dashboards are your new best friend!

 The benefits of using a Tableau dashboard to communicate KPIs can't be overstated.
 Using dashboards, you can create tables and visualizations with filters that stakeholders can interact with.
-Additionally, Tableau can be connected to a database or spreadsheet and automatically refresh as new data becomes available.
+Additionally, Tableau can be connected to a database or spreadsheet which allows visualizations to automatically update as new data becomes available.

 One of the best things about Tableau is that the visualizations you can create with it are ***simply beautiful***.
 In a matter of minutes, you can produce charts and graphs that are sleek, professional, and very aesthetically pleasing.